 Do dynamic mics need preamps?
 Yes, all microphones output mic level signals, which require preamp gain in order to become line level and work properly with professional audio equipment.
 Dynamic mics have lower sensitivity ratings/output levels than condenser mics and require more preamp gain.

-To learn about my recommended microphone preamps, check out my article Best Microphone Preamplifiers.
+To learn about microphone preamps, check out the following My New Microphones articles:

 What are the applications of moving-coil dynamic mics?
 Moving-coil dynamic mics have a wide range of applications.
 They are often used on loud instruments in the studio and on stage; on vocals (especially in broadcast and live situations); in humid, loud, or otherwise less-than-ideal scenarios; and many other situations.